talha800/HousePricePredictionAdvanceRegression/README.md

 ## Technique Used
 Mainly used for regularization:
-Ridge Regression
+-Ridge Regression
-Lasso Regression
+-Lasso Regression

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Python Libraries
-Scikit Learn
+-Scikit Learn
-Pandas
+-Pandas
-Seaborn
+-Seaborn